floverfelt/floverfelt.github.io/_posts/2021-11-02-metro-exodus-review.md

 This is all very normal.

 What makes this incredibly maddening is there's basically zero distinction between good and bad in this world.
 In the first section, there's a group of cultists who are holding a strategic crossing for ransom.
-They've kidnapped a little girl and her mother, are lead by a crazed man who feeds his disciples to a giant fish, and, in your first interaction with them, they ambush and attempt to kill you.
+They've kidnapped a little girl and her mother, are led by a crazed man who feeds his disciples to a giant fish, and, in your first interaction with them, they ambush and attempt to kill you.

 These people are "good" though!
 Don't kill them!
 They are just innocents in a misguided world!